Thapelo-Tsotetsi/PleaseCallMeDroid/README.md

 #To do
 - Make application available throughout african countries where a please call me is available

-- Remove +27 and include the new MTN number i.e 060...
+- Include the new MTN number i.e 060...

 List of current operators(and there countries) as of 25 Jan 2013.
   - 65502 - Telkom 8ta South Africa